AnalogFeelings/FlagPFP/README.md

 ## Contributing
 I am open to pull requests from everyone!
 Just fork it and start making pull requests :)

+## Adding custom flags (Not possible yet!)
+Make sure the flag image is distinguisable when a circle is cropped in its middle!
+Also, preferably make the flag image 800x800 or just upscale it in something like
+Adobe Photoshop with filtering disabled (this is __crucial__ to having a sharp flag image after the upscale).

 ## Flag Types

 * agender